 3. Patronize Locally Owned Businesses

 Naturally, your community is composed of far more than just homes and farms.
 The lifeblood of countless communities flows through the Main Street businesses, independent contractors, and home startups manned by the local citizenry.
-One of the best ways to act locally is to bypass the big-box store in favor of the mom-and-pop shop.
+One of the best ways to act with local communities in mind is to bypass the big-box store in favor of the mom-and-pop shop.
 It is tempting to choose the discounts and savings offered by a larger business over the intimacy of your local store.
 But a look at the bigger picture suggests that there is a far greater long-term cost to shopping at the megastore.